scalabel/scalabel/README.md

     If you are on Ubuntu, you may need to run the script with `sudo`.

-    Then you can use our python script to launch the server.
+    Then you can launch the server using node:

     ```shell
-    python3.8 scripts/launch_server.py --config ./local-data/scalabel/config.yml
+    node app/dist/js/main.js --config ./local-data/scalabel/config.yml --max-old-space-size=8192
     ```
+     Depending on your system, you may also have to increase the memory limit from 8192 (8 GB).

 5. Get labels